YousefKad/Detecting-Breaks-Via-the-Fused-Lasso/README.md

 Detecting-Breaks-Via-the-Fused-Lasso

-This project replicates the code of the Fused Lasso in order to estimate structural breaks in panel data models while allowing for the possibility of interactive effects.
-===
+#

+\# Detecting Structural Breaks via the Fused Lasso

+\## Methodology

+This repository implements the fused lasso approach for structural break detection in time series, as developed in our paper.
+The method provides a robust framework for identifying multiple structural breaks in economic and financial time series.

+\### Mathematical Foundation

+The fused lasso estimator solves the following optimization problem:

+\*\*Objective Function:\*\*